thomaspeugeot/phyllotaxymusic/go/cmd/phyllotaxymusic/content/_index.md

 ### Cannon

-A wellknown music theme is at the start of Bach's 2nd fugue in C minor.
+A well known music theme is at the start of Bach's 2nd fugue in C minor.
 It starts with the C note.

 <img src="./images/bach2ndFugue.png" style="height: 100px; width: auto;">